Equality and diversity

 All the decisions we make relating to employment practices are objective, free from bias and based solely upon work criteria and individual merit.
 We are committed to interviewing all disabled applicants who meet the minimum selection criteria for a vacancy.
 We believe that our organisation will be a better, more creative and innovative place to work as a result of managing people in a way that gets the best from different perspectives.

-We are working with Cotswold and Forest of Dean District Councils on equality and diversity issues, and we have agreed:
+We are working with Cotswold and Forest of Dean District Councils on equality and diversity issues, and published our equality policy.

 Equality Impact Assessments